-Management's Discussion and Analysis December 31, 2018
+Management's Discussion and Analysis (Unaudited) December 31, 2020

-The financial managers of the Town of Collbran (the Town) present the following discussion and analysis of the Town's financial performance to provide an overview of the Town's financial activities for the fiscal year ended December 31, 2018.
+The management of the Town of Collbran (the Town) presents the following discussion and analysis of the Town's financial performance to provide an overview of the Town's financial activities for the fiscal year ended December 31, 2020.
 We encourage readers to consider the information presented here in conjunction with the additional information furnished in our basic financial statements to better understand the financial position of the Town.